 Autocomplete suggestions can be customized for the interests, attributes, and behavior of a particular user or a group of users.
 Using an autocomplete cache, personalized autocomplete suggestions can be generated when a network connection is unavailable.
 Using the autocomplete cache, personalized autocomplete suggestions can be presented in a manner that limits network latencies.
 The autocomplete cache can be updated to reflect current topics and trends in word usage, especially topics and trends among users with similarities to a particular user.

 So, the “trend” information used in autocomplete for most people may not quite be the same that is shown in Google Trends but may be customized for

 each searcher performing a search.

-  Regardless of which autocomplete process Google is following; Rather than charging Google with showing a bias, it may be best to see what query suggestions Google provides, and see what range of topics and concepts that those cover, instead of expecting certain words to show up, like in this instance where “email charges” was a suggestion and “criminal charges” wasn’t, but Google appeared to be covering very similar concepts with those suggestions.
+Regardless of which autocomplete process Google is following; Rather than charging Google with showing a bias, it may be best to see what Entity Search Suggestions Google provides and see what range of topics and concepts that those cover, instead of expecting certain words to show up, like in this instance were “email charges” was a suggestion and “criminal charges” wasn’t.
+Still, Google appeared to be covering very similar concepts with those suggestions.

-  Google wasn’t purposefully avoiding a topic; it was just using words it preferred to use to offer as a query suggestion.
+Google wasn’t purposefully avoiding a topic; it was just using words it preferred to offer as a query suggestion.